 Weak and high- risk trees of all sizes (both dead and unstable live trees) identified as an imminent hazard to the implementation of proposed project activities will be felled and may be removed.

 Hazard trees will be identified and assessed using the 2012 Region 5 Hazard Tree Guidelines for Forest Service.

+Table 1: Summary of Forest Projects Plan (FPP) Phase 1 proposed treatment activities and estimated acreages.